The Definition of Morality

 Curry notes that rules related to kinship, mutualism, exchange, and various forms of conflict resolution appear in virtually all societies.
 And he argues that many of them have precursors in animal behavior, and can be explained by appeal to his central hypothesis of morality as a solution to problems of cooperation and conflict resolution.
 He also notes that philosophers, from Aristotle through Hume, Russell, and Rawls, all took cooperation and conflict resolution to be central ideas in understanding morality.
 It is unclear, however, whether Curry’s view can adequately distinguish morality from law and from other systems that aim to reduce conflict by providing solutions to coordination problems.

-Turning from anthropology to psychology, one significant topic of investigation is the existence and nature of a distinction between the moral and the conventional.
+In psychology, one significant topic of investigation is the existence and nature of a distinction between the moral and the conventional (Machery and Stich 2022).
 More specifically, the distinction at issue is between (a) acts that are judged wrong only because of a contingent convention or because they go against the dictates of some relevant authority, and (b) those that are judged to be wrong quite independently of these things, that have a seriousness to them, and that are justified by appeal to the notions of harm, rights, or justice.
-Elliot Turiel emphasized this distinction, and drew attention to the danger, if one overlooks it, of lumping together moral rules with non-moral “conventions that further the coordination of social interactions within social systems” (1983: 109–111).
+Elliot Turiel emphasized this distinction, and drew attention to the danger, if one overlooks it, of lumping together moral rules with non-moral “conventions that further the coordination of social interactions within social systems” (1983: 109–11).
 Those who accept this distinction are implicitly offering a definition of morality in the descriptive sense.
-Not everyone does accept the distinction, however.
-Edouard Machery and Ron Mallon (2010) for example, are suspicious of the idea that authority-independence, universality, justification by appeal to harm, justice, or rights, and seriousness form a cluster found together with sufficient regularity to be used to set moral norms apart from other norms.
-Kelly et al. (2007) are similarly skeptical, and bring empirical evidence to bear on the question.
+But not all psychologists accept the distinction (see Machery and Mallon 2010 and Kelly et al. 2007).

 The psychologist Kurt Gray might be seen as offering an account of moral judgment that would allow us to determine the morality of an individual or group.
 He and his co-authors suggest that

 morality is essentially represented by a cognitive template that combines a perceived intentional agent with a perceived suffering patient.
-(Gray, Young, & Waytz 2012: 102)
+(Gray et al. 2012: 102)

 This claim, while quite strong, is nevertheless not as implausibly strong as it might seem, since the thesis is directly concerned with the template we use when thinking about moral matters; it is not directly concerned with the nature of morality itself.
 In the sense of “template” at issue here, the template we use when thinking about dogs might include having four legs, a tail, and fur, among other things.
 But that does not mean that an animal must have these features to count as a dog, or even that we believe this.

 Given the way that Gray et al. think of templates, even if their hypothesis is correct, it would not mean that our psychology requires us to think of the moral as always involving intentional agents and perceiving patients.
-In line with this, and despite some lapses in which they suggest that “moral acts can be defined in terms of intention and suffering”, (2012: 109) their considered view seems to be only that the dyadic template fits the majority of moral situations, as we conceive them.
-Moreover, the link between immoral behavior and suffering to which they appeal in defending their general view is sometimes so indirect as to undermine its significance.
-For example, they fit authority violations into their suffering-based template by noting that “authority structures provide a way of peacefully resolving conflict” and that “violence results when social structures are threatened”.
-In a similar stretch, they account for judgments that promiscuity is wrong by gesturing at the suffering involved in sexually transmitted diseases (2012: 107).
+In line with this, and despite some lapses in which they suggest that “moral acts can be defined in terms of intention and suffering,” (2012: 109) their considered view seems to be only that the dyadic template fits the majority of moral situations, as we conceive them.
+Moreover, the links between immoral behavior and suffering to which they appeal in defending their general view is sometimes extremely loose and indirect.
+For example, they fit authority violations into their suffering-based template by noting that “authority structures provide a way of peacefully resolving conflict” and that “violence results when social structures are threatened.”

 4. Normative Definitions of “Morality”